bgjelic/SimplifiedWebShop/README.md

 # Simplified web shop

-This is for educational purpuses only.
+This is for educational purposes only.

-## Short discription
+## Short description

 Simple product website
-Focus on shoping cart function
+Focus on the shopping cart function